flexiblepower/powermatcher-documentation/Lifecycle.md

 In this example, multiple instances of this agent can be created, because the `designateFactory` option of the component annotation is used.
 So for each configuration (as defined by the `Config` interface) a new instance of this agent is created.
 Also each agent is registered in the service registry as an `AgentEndpoint` and an `ObservableAgent` (see the `provide` option).
 This means that after activation this agent can be found by the PowerMatcher runtime.

-The PowerMatcher runtime can do 2 things after it detects a new `AgentEndpoint` or `MatcherEndpoint`:
+The PowerMatcher runtime will do 2 things after it detects a new `AgentEndpoint` or `MatcherEndpoint`:

  - It will always call the `setContext` method to give the agent its `FlexiblePowerContext` instance.
 This object can be used to get the system time (which could be simulated!) and schedule jobs in the future (similar to having a `ScheduledExecutorService`).
  - If the agent implements the `AgentEndpoint` and it has found the `MatcherEndpoint` that has a matching `desiredParentId`, it will start up a `Session` between the two.
 For the `AgentEndpoint` this will result in a call to the `connectToMatcher` method (already implemented in the `BaseAgentEndpoint`) to give the reference to the session.
 This will in turn `configure` the agent with its `MarketBasis` and `clusterId`.